WebDevBootcamp/course-content/module3/a_brief_history_of_javascript.md

 JavaScript shares a C-like basic syntax with Java and C#, and borrows concepts from many other languages.

+Unlike Java and .NET, the JavaScript community drives a large portion of the innovation and change in the language.
+Part of this is due to the flexible nature of the language that allows for extension and modification without rewriting the runtime internals.

+An interesting aspect of this is that new language features are often implemented by the community before being added to the language specification.
+This model allows features to prove their usefulness prior to widescale implementatation.

 ### Dynamic Typing